4 Important Truths of Lasting Professional Relationships

 1. It’s not about you.

-The next time you hold a conversation or give a talk, make a mental tally of I statements.
-If you’re spouting off I every few lines, you have a me problem.
+The next time you hold a conversation or give a talk, make a mental tally of “I” statements.
+If you’re spouting off “I” statements every few lines, you have a “me” problem.

 Focus instead on the person in front of you.
 Connecting begins when your companion feels valued.
 First time meeting?
-Do your homework to discover something about him or her before the handshake.
+Do your homework to discover something about them before the handshake.
 Find common ground, shared values and interests.
 Remember what you’ve learned, and ask follow-up questions about your new acquaintance’s family, hobbies and career goals at your next encounter.

 Listen to them.
 Really listen.
 During the first couple of pastoral counseling sessions I led, I could hardly wait for folks to finish recounting their troubles so I could offer my solutions.
-How many of you have mentally rehearsed your response before your companion could even complete his or her statement?
+How many of you have mentally rehearsed your response before your companion could even complete their statement?

 2. Words say only so much.

-Have you ever met with or attended a talk by someone considered an expert in a field expecting to be dazzled but found yourself doodling on a notepad instead?
-The encounter could be packed with information, but if the speaker talks in a monotone voice, fails to make eye contact or hides behind a podium, you’re not likely to feel much inspiration.
+Have you ever met with, or attended a talk by, someone considered an expert in a field expecting to be dazzled but found yourself doodling on a notepad instead?
+The encounter could be packed with information, but if the speaker talks in a monotone, fails to make eye contact or hides behind a podium, you’re not likely to feel much inspiration.

 Connecting takes energy, pouring your heart and soul into your encounters.
 Many years ago, a friend and I were applying for a part-time job.
 We were on equal footing, I thought, but he was hired and I wasn’t.
 The manager later explained that when he asked the two of us to follow him to his office, he noticed my friend march through the store with energy, purpose and confidence.
 I hadn’t conveyed that same enthusiasm.
 Tough way to learn a lesson, but what an important lesson to learn.